Process safety management in the oil and gas industry

 This process takes place at high temperatures and pressure points.
 During this process, catalysts are added to the cracking reaction.
 This increases the yield of viable products.
 But like all other forms of oil refinement, thermal cracking also has potential safety issues.

 If contaminants enter the thermal cracking process stream, harmful gas and toxins may enter the atmosphere.
 You should regularly test the process inputs, products, and recycling streams for evidence of contamination.

 Another major safety concern is severe burns.
 Thermal cracking happens at temperatures higher than 700 °F. If workers’ skin comes into contact with the scalding hydrocarbon liquids or vapors, they will suffer severe and extensive, possibly life-threatening, burns.

 Process Safety Management Systems

 Procedures should be performed as written.
-If operators deviate from procedures, management, and technical staff should meet with operators to review the effectiveness of procedures and revise if necessary.
+If operators deviate from procedures, management should address unsafe behaviors immediately.
+They should meet with operators to review the effectiveness of procedures and revise if necessary.

-All physical (e.g., fire, explosion) and chemical hazards and their effective controls to prevent incidents should be documented and made available to all employees.
-If a hazard is found that has not been adequately addressed, the employer shall establish a system to mitigate the findings promptly.
+You should document all physical (e.g., fire, explosion) and chemical hazards and their effective controls.
+Make sure employees receive and have continual access to this information.
+If you find a hazard that has not been adequately addressed, you need to establish a system to mitigate the findings promptly.

-Equipment deficiencies such as lack of proper maintenance or repair, inappropriate installation, missing protective system (e.g., not including relief devices), and insufficient structural support should be corrected immediately.
+Equipment deficiencies, such as lack of proper maintenance or repair, inappropriate installation, missing protective system (e.g., not including relief devices), and insufficient structural support, should be corrected immediately to avoid disastrous consequences.